SS Edmund Fitzgerald: Final voyage and wreck

-Edmund Fitzgerald left Superior, Wisconsin, at 2:15 p.m. on the afternoon of November 9, 1975, under the command of Captain Ernest M. McSorley.
+Edmund Fitzgerald left Superior, Wisconsin, at 2:15 p.m. on November 9, 1975, under the command of Master Captain McSorley.
 She was en route to the steel mill on Zug Island, near Detroit, Michigan, with a cargo of 26116 LT of taconite ore pellets and soon reached her full speed of 16.3 mph.
 Around 5 p.m., Edmund Fitzgerald joined a second freighter under the command of Captain Jesse B. "Bernie" Cooper, Arthur M. Anderson, destined for Gary, Indiana, out of Two Harbors, Minnesota.
 The weather forecast was not unusual for November and the National Weather Service (NWS) predicted that a storm would pass just south of Lake Superior by 7 a.m. on November 10.

 SS Wilfred Sykes loaded opposite Edmund Fitzgerald at the Burlington Northern Dock #1 and departed at 4:15 p.m., about two hours after Edmund Fitzgerald.
 In contrast to the NWS forecast, Captain Dudley J. Paquette of Wilfred Sykes predicted that a major storm would directly cross Lake Superior.
 From the outset, he chose a route that took advantage of the protection offered by the lake's north shore to avoid the worst effects of the storm.
 The crew of Wilfred Sykes followed the radio conversations between Edmund Fitzgerald and Arthur M. Anderson during the first part of their trip and overheard their captains deciding to take the regular Lake Carriers' Association downbound route.
 The NWS altered its forecast at 7:00 p.m., issuing gale warnings for the whole of Lake Superior.
 Arthur M. Anderson and Edmund Fitzgerald altered course northward, seeking shelter along the Ontario shore, where they encountered a winter storm at 1:00 a.m. on November 10.
 Edmund Fitzgerald reported winds of 52 kn and waves 10 ft high.
 Captain Paquette of Wilfred Sykes reported that after 1 a.m., he overheard McSorley say that he had reduced the ship's speed because of the rough conditions.
 Paquette said he was stunned to later hear McSorley, who was not known for turning aside or slowing down, state that "we're going to try for some lee from Isle Royale.
-You're walking away from us anyway … I can't stay with you."
+You're walking away from us anyway ...
+I can't stay with you."

 At 2:00 a.m. on November 10, the NWS upgraded its warnings from gale to storm, forecasting winds of 35–50 kn.
 Until then, Edmund Fitzgerald had followed Arthur M. Anderson, which was travelling at a constant 14.6 mph, but the faster Edmund Fitzgerald pulled ahead at about 3:00 a.m.
 As the storm center passed over the ships, they experienced shifting winds, with wind speeds temporarily dropping as wind direction changed from northeast to south and then northwest.
 After 1:50 p.m., when Arthur M. Anderson logged winds of 50 kn, wind speeds again picked up rapidly, and it began to snow at 2:45 p.m., reducing visibility; Arthur M. Anderson lost sight of Edmund Fitzgerald, which was about 16 mi ahead at the time.